-The colectivo’s depart from Tulum and Playa del Carmen and drop off and pick up on both sides of the road outside Cenote Azul.
-From Playa del Carmen get the colectivo heading south on main Cancun-Tulum road (route 307).
-From Tulum take the colectivo heading north to Cancun.
+The Colectivo depart from Tulum and Playa del Carmen and drop off and pick up on both sides of the road outside Cenote Azul.
+From Playa del Carmen get the Colectivo heading south on the main Cancun-Tulum road (route 307).
+From Tulum take the Colectivo heading north to Cancun.
 In both cases tell the driver when you get on that you want Cenote Azul and they’ll drop you off at the right spot.
 Don’t forget to hail the bus down when you’re trying to get home!

 There are some light snacks and refreshments for purchase.